T-cell receptor: Receptor activation

 The initial triggering follows the mechanism common for all NTR receptor family members.

-Once the TCR binds a specific pMHC, the tyrosine residues of the Immunoreceptor tyrosine-based activation motifs (ITAMs) in its CD3 adaptor proteins are phosphorylated.
-The residues serve as docking sites for downstream signalling molecules, which can propagate the signal.
+Once the TCR binds a specific pMHC, the tyrosine residues of the immunoreceptor tyrosine-based activation motifs (ITAMs) in its CD3 adaptor proteins are phosphorylated.
+The residues serve as docking sites for downstream signaling molecules, which can propagate the signal.

 Phosphorylation of ITAMs is mediated by the Src kinase Lck.
-Lck is anchored to the plasma membrane by associating with the co-receptor CD4 or CD8, depending on the T cell subtype.
+Lck is anchored to the plasma membrane by associating with the co-receptor CD4 or CD8, depending on the T-cell subtype.
 CD4 is expressed on helper T cells and regulatory T cells, and is specific for MHC class II.
 CD8, on the other hand, specific for MHC class I, is expressed on cytotoxic T cells.

 Binding of the co-receptor to the MHC brings Lck in close proximity to the CD3 ITAMs.
 It has been shown that 40% of Lck is active even before the TCR binds pMHC and therefore has the ability to constantly phosphorylate the TCR.
-Tonic TCR signalling is avoided by the presence of phosphatase CD45 that removes phosphorylation from tyrosine residues and inhibits signal initiation.
+Tonic TCR signaling is avoided by the presence of phosphatase CD45 that removes phosphorylation from tyrosine residues and inhibits signal initiation.
 Upon binding the balance of kinase activity to phosphatase activity is perturbed, leading to a surplus of phosphorylation and initiation of the signal.
 How such perturbation is accomplished by TCR binding is still debated.
 Mechanisms involving conformational change of TCR, TCR aggregation and kinetic segregation have been suggested.

-Tyrosine kinase Fyn might be involved in ITAM phosphorylation but is not essential for TCR signalling.
+Tyrosine kinase Fyn might be involved in ITAM phosphorylation but is not essential for TCR signaling.

 Proximal TCR signaling

 Phosphorylated ITAMs in the cytoplasmic tails of CD3 recruit protein tyrosine kinase Zap70 that can bind to the phosphorylated tyrosine residues with its SH2 domain.
 This brings Zap70 into close proximity to Lck which results to its phosphorylation and activation by Lck.
 Lck phosphorylates a number of different proteins in the TCR pathway.

 Once activated, Zap70 is able to phosphorylate multiple tyrosine residues of the transmembrane protein LAT.

 LAT is a scaffold protein associated with the membrane.
 It itself does not have any catalytic activity but it provides binding sites for signalling molecules via phosphorylated tyrosine residues.
 LAT associates with another scaffolding protein Slp-76 via the Grap2 adaptor protein, which provides additional binding sites.
-Together LAT and Slp-76 provide a platform for the recruitment of many downstream signalling molecules.
-By bringing these signalling molecules into close proximity, they can then be activated by Lck, Zap70 and others kinases.
+Together LAT and Slp-76 provide a platform for the recruitment of many downstream signaling molecules.
+By bringing these signalling molecules into close proximity, they can then be activated by Lck, Zap70 and other kinases.
 Therefore, the LAT/Slp76 complex act as a highly cooperative signalosome.

 Molecules that bind the LAT/Slp76 complex include: Phospholipase Cγ1 (PLCγ1), SOS via a Grb2 adaptor, Itk, Vav, Nck1 and Fyb.